rafalp/discord-notifications/README.md

 # Discord Notifications

-A Misago plugin that sends a Discord webhook whenever a new thread or reply is posted on your forum.
+A Misago plugin that calls a Discord webhook whenever a new thread or reply is posted on your forum.

 Only threads and posts visible to guests trigger notifications.